 Figure 4 shows the harmonic mean of IPCs for 14 of the SPEC integer benchmarks listed in Table 3, for the seven models.
 Benchmark mcf has been excluded from the harmonic mean because its extremely low IPC drowns out trends.
 The issue queue size is varied to understand resource pressure.
 The resource inefficiency of the Hold IQ re-execution substrate is a major bottleneck with small issue queues.
-In fact, Base outperforms all Hold IQ models, for issue queues with fewer than 256 entries.
-This is because the issue queue limits the overall window size when all instructions are held in the issue queue.
+In fact, Base outperforms all Hold IQ models, for issue queue limits the overall window size when all instructions are held in the issue queue.